ibm-cloud-architecture/refarch-kc/docs/itg-tests/README.md

 ### Ensure all services are running

 !!!
 Note
-        This documentation assumes the solution is running within MINIKUBE, but tests will work the same with docker-compose, just replace MINIKUBE with LOCAL as argument of the scripts.
+        This documentation assumes the solution is running within MINIKUBE or docker compose, but tests will work the same with docker-compose, just replace MINIKUBE with LOCAL as argument of the scripts.
+Integration tests run also with Event Streams on Cloud and the microservices deployed on kubernetes or openshift.

+Be sure to be logged into the kubernetes cluster.
+We are using the `greencompute` namespace.

 ```
 kubectl get pods -n greencompute